pontem-network/sp-docs/tutorials/events.md

 }
 ```

-Provided example using temporary event handle, that just created inside script to fire event and destroy later.
+The provided example is using a temporary event handle, that is created inside the script to fire the event and be destroyed later.

-Created event handles can fire only events containing account's addresses as data, because during creation of event handle you provide a type that will be used for created event handle, but you can use any other types, even complex one (e.g. structs).
+Created event handles can fire only events containing an account's addresses as data because during the creation of event handles, you provide a type that will be used for the created event handle.
+You can use any other types, even complex ones like structs.

-Usually, you will create a event handle for each type of your events and store it inside your account resource, e.g., like in provided example:
+Usually, you will create an event handle for each type of event and store it inside your account resource like in the following example:

 ```rust
 address {{sender}} {